LaravelDaily/Laravel-Reservations-Course/course/08 - Homepage.md

 </x-app-layout>
 ```

-The expected result now should be as shown in the image below:
+This is what we will see:

 ![](images/first-homepage-view.png)

 In the Blade file, I used `thumbnail` for showing thumbnails, but we don't have such a field in the DB.
-The easiest way to show a thumbnail, my tough, was to use an [Accesson](https://laravel.com/docs/eloquent-mutators#defining-an-accessor).
+To display the thumbnail, we will use [Accessor](https://laravel.com/docs/eloquent-mutators#defining-an-accessor).
 Also, if there is no image for the activity, we will show a default image I took from the first Google result.

 **app/Models/Activity.php**:
 ```php